scottpiercew/wdi-sample-teach/README.md

 </details>

-JavaScript uses a different system — "inheriting" objects do not have functionality copied over to them, instead the functionality they inherit is linked to via the prototype chain (often referred to as prototypal inheritance).
+#### JavaScript uses a different system — "inheriting" objects do not have functionality copied over to them, instead the functionality they inherit is linked to via the prototype chain (often referred to as prototypal inheritance).

-How do we create an object in JavaScript that inherits from another object?
+### Benefits
+- It's simple.
+- It's powerful.
+- It leads to smaller, less redundant code.
+- It's dynamic and hence it's better for dynamic languages.

-We can use the different kinds of prototypal inheritance:
+### Three different kinds of prototypal inheritance offers lots of flexibility:

 <details>